hubsterio/docs/docs/api/4_error_codes.rst

       - Unauthorized.
 Your token is invalid.
     * - 403
       - Forbidden.
 You do not have access to the requested resource.
+    * - 408
+      - Timed out.
+Your request was timed out.
+    * - 409
+      - Conflict.
+You request has caused a conflict.
+    * - 410
+      - Not available.
+The request you are trying to invoke is no longer available.
+    * - 417
+      - Expectation Failed.
+The operation was aborted.
     * - 429
       - Too many requests.
 You have reach your API usage limits.
     * - 500
-      - PRTernal server error.
+      - Internal server error.
 There was an internal issue with the Hubster service.
+    * - 501
+      - Not implemented.
+The service you requested is not implemented.
     * - 503
       - Service unavailable.
 The Hubster service is unavailable.